Taming Flexbox

 We check for an orientation argument,

-defaulting to row
+defaulting to row.

-We set the flex-direction
+We set the flex-direction property,

 and define which axis correspond to which property.